dotnet/orleans/src/Documentation/resources/Best_Practices.md

 -   Orleans.IGrainState is extended by a .NET interface which contains fields that should be included in the grain’s persisted state.

--   GrainBase\<T\> is extended by the grain class that adds a strongly typed State property into the grain’s base class.
+-   Grains are persisted by using [IPersistentState\<TState\>](https://dotnet.github.io/orleans/Documentation/grains/grain_persistence/index.html) is extended by the grain class that adds a strongly typed State property into the grain’s base class.

 -   The initial State.ReadStateAsync() automatically occurs prior to ActiveAsync() has been called for a grain.